Eng-Sharjeel/amzy-studio/README.md

 # AMZY Studio
 ### Designing Spaces that tell stories

-AMZY Studio is a modern architecture practice dedicated to creating refined residential and commercial spaces that blend minimalism, material honesty, and spatial storytelling.
-Every project is shaped through a careful balance of form, light, and proportion, resulting in environments that feel both functional and emotionally engaging.
-The studio focuses on delivering timeless architectural experiences where design is not just visual, but deeply connected to how spaces are lived, felt, and experienced.
+AMZY Studio is a modern architecture practice designing refined residential and commercial spaces rooted in minimalism, material honesty, and spatial storytelling.
+Every project is shaped through a careful balance of form, light, and proportion to create timeless environments that are both functional and emotionally engaging.

 ---